harrist4/pi-announcements/README.md

 A lightweight Raspberry Pi system that converts PowerPoint slides into images and displays them full-screen on a schedule.
 Designed for church foyers, hallway displays, and any always-on announcement screen.

+### Security note
+This device is only as secure as the network you put it on.
+It assumes a trusted local environment.
+And of course, keep the Pi and SD card out of reach—otherwise some enterprising teenager might start posting announcements of their own!

 ## Installation (one-liner)
 On a fresh Raspberry Pi OS **Desktop**, open a terminal and run:
 ```bash